thisisdavidbell/hello-ocp/README.md

 ## 10. View the build etc

-_TODO_

 ## 11. View the deploymentConfig, Service, Route in the console

-_TODO_

 ## 12. Make a change to the app, rebuild the image

 - Make a change to the go app, e.g. change the Hello message.
-- Push the change to the public repo, or just change locallt.
+- Push the change to the public repo.
 - Remember the git commit message

 - in UI